 Outline of methodology

 The FE crown ratings are a quant-based ratings system designed to highlight funds that have had superior consistent performance in relation to risk, relative to their peer groups.
-Peer groups are deemed to be the sectors as defined by the IMA and ABI.
+Peer groups are deemed to be the sectors as defined by the IA and ABI.

 2. The Crowns